cirosantilli/linux-cheat/kernel/index.md

-The linux kernel is written on mainly on c c99 standard,with **gasp** gcc extensions.
-Therefore the linux kernel is married to gcc.
+The linux kernel is written on mainly on C99 standard,with **gasp** gcc extensions, which it uses extensively, both on points which cannot be done in any other way without the extensions (inline assembly), but also at points where those are not strictly necessary, for example to improve debugging and preformance.

-Just guessing here, but an important reason for that is to use inline assembly TODO check
+Besides the linux kernel, what most people call a linux system, or more precisely a linux distribution, must also contain many more user level basic services such as the python interpreter, the X server, etc.

-Also note that besides the linux kernel, what most people call a linux system, or more precisely a linux distribution, must also contain many more user level basic services such as the python interpreter, the X server, etc. The extra user space services are specified by the lsb, and are not a part of the linux kernel.
+The extra user space services are specified by the lsb, and are not a part of the linux kernel.

 You cannot use user space libs such as libc to program the kernel, since the kernel itself itself if need to be working for user space to work.